e-vdb/connectFour/README.md

 From the menu you can start a new game.
 Two modes are available.

 #### One human player
-Play against AI.
+Play against AI and choose the difficulty level.

-Two difficulty levels
 * Easy : The AI chooses randomly a column among allowed moves
-* Intermediate : The AI chooses a column among allowed moves foolowing
+* Intermediate : The AI chooses a column among allowed moves following
    *  valid move that makes AI win
    *  valid move that makes human win
    *  random move